Find all you need to know about Melbourne in Australia, the capital of Victoria and a vibrant hub of style, sport, culture and dining.

 Three Weeks from Melbourne

 Combine Melbourne, Hobart and Adelaide with beaches, wineries and World Heritage-listed wilderness on a journey through Australia's south-east.
 From Melbourne, you can meet wildlife in the wild on Phillip Island, visit vineyards in the Yarra Valley and explore golf courses and food and wine on the Mornington Peninsula.
 From Hobart, Tasmania's pristine national parks are all within reach.
 Loop around the island, stopping for Freycinet National Park, the Bay of Fires Walk or Cradle Mountain - Lake St. Clair National Park.
 From Melbourne, drive to Adelaide along the cliff-hugging Great Ocean Road.
-See the Twelve Apostles, or canoe the Coorong on your way before exploring this elegant city.Add to your dream trip
+See the Twelve Apostles, or canoe the Coorong on your way before exploring this elegant city.Add to my sales tool kit

 Melbourne's Rooftop Life

 For inventive use of city space, look no further than Melbourne, where bars, cinemas and restaurants roll out across the rooftops each summer.
 Drink in the city skyline from all angles as you listen to live music, relax in balcony bars and watch movies beneath the stars.
 Combining modern innovation with the sophistication of a bygone era, Melbourne's growing rooftop venues are perfect places to spend a languid summer afternoon or evening.
-Many also convert to undercover spaces so you can soak up the city views across the seasons.Add to your dream trip
+Many also convert to undercover spaces so you can soak up the city views across the seasons.Add to my sales tool kit

 Federation Square, Victoria

 Take a look at what's happening in and around Melbourne.

 What you can see near Melbourne

 Find the Great Ocean Road, Wineries, National Parks and coastal wilderness.